hilmanski/freeStuffDev/content/stuff/new/community_linux_ubuntu_web_discourse.md

 snippet="Ubuntu Web is a remix of Ubuntu featuring the Unity7 desktop environment (the default desktop environment used by Ubuntu from 2010-2017)." tags = ["linux-community"]
 +++

+Support and discussion about the Ubuntu Web (distro-linux).